chonkcheto/fish-network-docs-testing/fish-network-whitepaper.md

 Fish Network bridges this gap by creating scalable, transparent, and community-driven investment infrastructure built for the modern era.

 #### 1.3 Total Addressable Market

+By 2030, the majority of illiquid assets will be tokenized and traded on-chain.
+A major trend is the "democratization" of private markets, which makes them more accessible to individual investors through new structures like evergreen and semi-liquid funds.

 Alternative Investments Market: